bkeating/python-payflowpro/README.md

 * ``ln -s /path/to/python-payflowpro/payflowpro /path/to/site-packages/``
 * ``pip install -e git://github.com/bkeating/python-payflowpro.git#egg=django_payflowpro``

-Each approaches give you the same result.
+Each approach gives you the same result.
 You can test your installation by starting an interactive prompt:

     $ python